ChaoticHackingNetwork/hArch/README.md

 A simplistic Arch build, a lightweight hacker distro...
 SPEED that is what hArch gurantees.
 Spin up a hacking VM within minutes

 Harch is intended preferably for Security Researchers but open to anyone, it is geared towards those who want to get into Penetration Testing/Reverse Engineering or even learn Linux but have an old or slow; maybe even Ancient piece of Technology.
 The tools (Downloaded during install or after, your choice) are many of the known but widely used tools out there.
-The lightweight Arch design is ideal for bringing the older computers to life!
+The lightweight Arch distro is ideal for bringing the older computers to life!

 Have an old laptop collecting dust?
 Throw hArch on it.

+But to get the real experience, use bare-metal :)

  **Works great with HypverV or Virtualbox**

-But to get the real experience, use bare-metal :)

 The added vimrc file is well... perfection